Go to program area

 You can also call 543-6050 to make an appointment for a check at the Outpatient Department of Dermatology and Venereology at Landspítali University Hospital.

-Select message, new message, certificate – employer and school certificate and continue.
+Message -> New message, then choose the category Certificate – employer and school certificate and continue.

-You pay for the certificate and then it appears on your sites after few days.
+You pay for the certificate and then it appears on your sites, under My pages, after few days.

 Other Services